SySS-Research/hashcathelper/README.md

 having to actually crack anything; a JSON report can be created from just the hashes, which already enables us to see password reuse.

+Also, not all edges of a cluster are inserted, because the numbers of actual edges grows very quickly.
+Instead, one member of a cluster is chosen as the "center" and all other members have edges to this one member.
+So the property may not look transitive in BloodHound even though it is.
+Keep this in mind.

 ### Subcommand "autocrack"

 To be done; stay tuned.